datanav/docs/configuration-sources.rst

 Sesam supports a diverse set of core data sources.
 For many of the built-in source modules, such as many of the SQL sources, all you need to to is to place the property :ref:`updated_column <sql_source>` in the :ref:`source <source_section>` section of your config.
 It's corresponding value should be the column (if it exists) inside the SQL table which contains time-stamp or sequence information from when the row was last updated.
-For continuation support in a :ref:`microservice <getting-started-microservices>`, see the example at the bottom of this section.
+For continuation support in a :ref:`microservice <microservices_in_Sesam>`, see the example at the bottom of this section.

 There are four characteristics that describe continuation support.
 All sources have these and there are three properties